 5 Reasons to Avoid KOA Campgrounds

 So far, we’re making it sound like KOA campgrounds are pretty great, right?
 Well, they can be, but they aren’t for everyone.
-We’ve come up with five reasons you may want to avoid them.
-Of course, it depends on what type of camper you are but keep reading to be sure if these parks suit you or if you should evaluate other options first.
+We’ve come up with five reasons you may want to avoid them, depending on what type of camper you are.
+But keep reading to be sure if these parks suit you or if you should evaluate other options first.

 #1 They’re Expensive